(Guest writer: Dave Ken)

 Cleverly choose images since they are what attracts traffic the most.
 Make them relevant and consistent with your brand identity and use image SEO techniques to ensure maximum visibility.

 Your ultimate goal is to create a relationship with your readers.
 They will have to trust you and your company if they choose to purchase your product.
 Make sure you go beyond just providing simple information: give your readers the possibility of taking what you write and using it in real life.

 They are buying products from a person, and when they get to know the person they are buying their product from, they’ll be less hesitant to spend.
 The trick is to have the courage to put yourself out there, in spite of the possible criticism you may encounter.
 It will be worth it.

-Editor’s note: This post is written by Dave Ken for Hongkiat.com.
-Dave is a Digital Marketing Strategist in iboxseo.org.
-He is passionate about the evolving nature of SEO and interested in the latest shifts and patterns, particularly related to content marketing.
+(This guest post is written by Dave Ken for Hongkiat.com.
+Dave is a Digital Marketing Strategist at iboxseo.org.
+He is passionate about the evolving nature of SEO and interested in the latest shifts and patterns, particularly related to content marketing.)